Click Southern Walk Leaflet - Page 1 to view or download a copy of page 1 of the Southern Section Leaflet.

 Go through car park and turn left towards Bolton for around 50 metres cross the road to take the first footpath on the right sign posted Winter Hill.
 After walking through what was a small plantation of fir trees and going through the kissing gate, take the wide and well- trodden path opposite leading up towards the broadcasting masts standing proudly along the crest of the hill.
 As the elevation increases, wonderful moorland vista open up to the north and to the east and the giant TV mast that by now looks as though it touches the sky, seems almost within touching distance.

 Traces of early coal mining activities can be seen here and there on either side of the track.
-They were worked in the 18th and 19th century and known as ‘bell pits’.
-On the moors the coal seams are close to the surface.
+They were worked in the 18th and 19th century and known as ‘bell pit

-It has also seen many tragedies.
 On 9th November 1838 George Henderson a young travelling pedlar from Annan, was walking over these hills from Bolton to Blackburn when he was shot and killed.
-James Whittle , a 22 year-old collier from Belmont, was brought to court and found guilty of murder.
+James Whittle, a 22 year-old collier from Belmont, was brought to court and found guilty of murder.
 However, he was found not guilty at a second trial in Lancaster.
-There is an iron post with a plaque in memory of the victim erected in 1912, replacing a tree that was earlier planted opposite the television station.
+This iron post with a plaque in memory of the victim erected in 1912, replacing a tree that was earlier planted opposite the television station.

-The 300m 1000ft towering transmitter is the highest in the country and is host to antennae which send analogue and digital terrestrial television into millions of homes in the northwest of England.
+The 309m., 1015ft. towering transmitter is one of the highest structures in the UK serving millions of homes in the northwest of England.
 Imagine the men that built it in 1965 in what must be one of the most hostile environments imaginable.
-Even today the painters who maintain it have a hoist to take them half way up and then use ladders the rest of the way and take one and a half hours to get there.
+Even today those who maintain it have a hoist to take them half way up and then use ladders the rest of the way and take one and a half hours to get there.

 Engineers on the mast

-continue on tarmac access road going past the towering transmitter and follow the road down to a left hand bend here take the footpath on the right up to the top of the hill called Two Lads, where there are 2 big stone cairns.
+Follow the access tarmac road down to a left hand bend here take the footpath on the right up to the top of the hill called Two Lads, where there are 2 big stone cairns.
 At this point the route joins with the longer route which you now follow from ***

-Whilst crossing the empty moor it’s perhaps an opportunity to reflect on the accounts of UFO sightings down the years in these parts.
+Whilst crossing the moors it’s perhaps an opportunity to reflect on the accounts of UFO sightings down the years in these parts.

 In 1950, a witness described a ‘dark flat iron shaped object hovering close to the ground’ and an encounter with a being that returned to a craft before disappearing.
 In 1999, in what became known as the ‘Murphy Incident’, a farmer said he saw an object hovering over his cattle field.
 On investigation, the object moved away and the farmer reported the incident to the police.
 The farmer returned to the field and discovered the object had reappeared.
 He reported the incident to the Manchester Aerial Phenomena Team (MAPIT), who investigated it.
 The UK government released previously classified information on UFO sightings in May 2006, one picture appeared to show an unidentified object over Winter Hill.